 - 11 Copy of certificate obtained under Coop Act – 1861/Multi State Coop Act – 2002 in case of Cooperatives.

-- No 12 NOC from manufacturer in case of Re-labellers
+- No 12 NOC from a manufacturer in case of Re-labellers

 - 17, Recall plan, wherever applicable, with details on whom the product is distributed.